-In 2020-2023, 27 (full-time students) young specialists successfully obtained their diplomas and were employed by IRC, and 24 specialists (part-time students) received their diplomas and continued working for the Company.
-As of the end of 2023, 88 students were studying at the university, with their expenses reimbursed by the Group.
+In 2024, 10 (full-time students) young specialists successfully obtained their diplomas, and 6 specialists (part-time students) received their diplomas and continued working for the Company.
+As of the end of 2024, 29 students were studying at the university, with their expenses reimbursed by the Group.